opentext/storyteller/docs/stl/emp2stl.md

 # Technical details

 This section will contain several examples of text and graphical fragments starting from trivial ones to more complex ones.
-The icremental manner will help us to locate individual features in JSON file as well as distinguish between individual enumeration values and codes.
+The icremental manner helps us to locate individual features in JSON file as well as distinguish between individual enumeration values and codes.

 ## Content Fragments